When does the 52 Hike Challenge start?

 We also have a plethora of video tutorials on YouTube.

 What if I fall or get hurt?

 We strongly advise you go with a partner is case an accident occurs.
 If you still plan to go alone, please tell someone where you are going and when you will return.
-The 52 Hike Challenge and all of its associates are not responsible for anything that happens to you by taking on this challenge, you are hiking at your own risk.
+Investing in GPS is a worthy investment as well.
+Please note, the 52 Hike Challenge and all of its associates are not responsible for anything that happens to you by taking on this challenge, you are hiking at your own risk.
 Please read our terms of service here.